-- a) At the end of each semester, instructors will submit to the Registrar, on the forms provided, their evaluations of all students registered in their courses.
-For full courses, interim grades will be submitted at the end of the first semester and final grades at the end of the academic year. - b) First semester Grade Report Forms are available to students at the beginning of the second semester.
-Those not picked up by the end of the first week of this semester are mailed to students local address.
-Should the latter not be on file in the Registrar's Office, the form is mailed to students' permanent address. - c) As soon as possible after the conclusion of the academic year Grade Report Forms showing the final grades for all courses in which students were registered are mailed to the students' permanent address. - d) Final grades are withheld from students who have money bwing to the University, or who have either money or books owing to the University Library system. - Grades given at the end of a semester shall not be made nown to students except by the Registrar.
+a) At the end of each semester, instructors will submit to the Registrar, on the forms provided, their evaluations of all students registered in their courses.
+For full courses, interim grades will be submitted at the end of the first semester and final grades at the end of the academic year.

+b) First semester Grade Report Forms are available to students at the beginning of the second semester.
+Those not picked up by the end of the first week of this semester are mailed to students' local address.
+Should the latter not be on file in the Registrar's Office, the form is mailed to students' permanent address.

+c) As soon as possible after the conclusion of the academic year and each summer session, Grade Report Forms showing the final grades for all courses in which students were registered are mailed to the students' permanent address.

+d) In the case of courses taught over the first three weeks of a summer session, final grades will be posted outside the Registrar's Office as soon as they have been received and processed.
+Grade Report Forms will be processed and mailed in compliance with subsection (c) above.
+Transcript requests for such courses cannot be honored until that particular summer session has been completed in its entirety.

+e) Final grades are withheld from students who have money owing to the University, or who have either money or books owing to the University Library system.

+Grades given at the end of a semester shall not be made known to students except by the Registrar.